esphome/esphome-devices/src/docs/devices/Sinilink-XY-WFUSB-USB-Switch-Relay/index.md

 The case can be pried open without too much difficulty.
 Be careful to keep both halves as parallel as possible to not break the pins that hold them together.

-Flashing must be done by connecting an FTDI adapter to the 1mm pads close to the USB female port.
+Flashing must be done by connecting an FTDI adapter to the 1.27 mm pads close to the USB female port.
 Here is the pinout:

 ![alt text](wfusb_pinout.jpg "Pinout")